lucadiliello/prepare-large-datasets/README.md

 # prepare-large-datasets
 Process wikipedia or other large corpuses and create a dataset for NLP applications.
-Data preparation is available, at the moment, only or wikipedia and openwebtext.
+Data preparation is available, at the moment, only for wikipedia and openwebtext.

 ## Data preparation